benhammondmusic/flashcards/db/mysql-quiz.md

 - [ ] SELECT \* FROM movies ORDER TABLE by name
 - [ ] SELECT \* FROM movies FILTER BY name

 #### Q25.
-A trigger is a database object that is associated with a table, and that activates when a particular event occurs for the table.
-Which three events are these?
+A trigger is a database object that is associated with a table, and that activates when a particular event occurs for the table; Which three events are these?

 - [x] INSERT, UPDATE, DELETE
 - [ ] CREATE, ALTER, DROP
 - [ ] OPEN, FETCH, CLOSE
 - [ ] DECLARE, SET, SELECT

 #### Q26.
-You are working with very large tables in your database.
-Which SQL clause do you use to prevent exceedingly large query results?
+You are working with very large tables in your database; Which SQL clause do you use to prevent exceedingly large query results?

 - [ ] UNIQUE
 - [x] LIMIT